-manual transmissiom shifts hard
+manual transmission shifts hard

 The G-Series Tuning Forum is the place to discuss G35/G37 performance modifications and mechanical repair.